davidmalcolm/texi2rst/output/pragmas-accepted-by-gcc.rst

-  For any declared symbols matching ``name``, this does three things to that symbol: it forces the symbol to be located at the given address (a number), it forces the symbol to be volatile, and it changes the symbols scope to be static.
+  For any declared symbols matching ``name``, this does three things to that symbol: it forces the symbol to be located at the given address (a number), it forces the symbol to be volatile, and it changes the symbol's scope to be static.
 This pragma exists for compatibility with other compilers, but note that the common ``1234H`` numeric syntax is not supported (use ``0x1234`` instead).
 Example: